-Kîshshul: Ancient orc-fortress, abandoned during the Dragon's years, recently re-populated by orcs out of the south.
-Engaging with an effort in trade and diplomacy, site of the only known mithril mine
+Kîshshul: Ancient orc-fortress, once part of the Gorfangach, site of the only known mithril mine in Alair.

-Gloiran: Dwarf city, the first founded, guided by the Goldeneye, sealed for years and only recently reopened amid some embarrassment.
+Gloiran: Dwarf city, the first founded, guided by the Goldeneye, returned to pre-eminence after some difficulties.

-Kobur: Dwarf city, ruled after a unique coup, now the richest.
-Home of Hildraft.
+Kobur: Dwarf city, rulers changed in a succession of un-dwarflike coups, the richest dwarf city.
+Birthplace of Hildraft.